 This is an optimal solution in the view of data security, because while a number of Mediawiki extensions allow to restrict access to data based on some privileges, they are not intrinsically secure as long as the database is shared or the wiki is public.

-On the other side, Cultura italiana offers a model in which a subject requiring the maximum level of confidentiality (taken for granted the value of the information) virtually can manage his own wiki, on his own server, which will be conditionally accessed using specific precautions by a "bot" (using a model similar to OAuth used to access user's information by external apps) which will conditionally retrieve only the data intended to be outsourced (for instance paid contents, teaching materials intended to students, and so on) by the data subject.
+On the other side, Cultura italiana offers a model in which a subject requiring the maximum level of confidentiality (taken for granted the value of the information) virtually can manage his own wiki, on his own server, which will be accessed by a "bot" (using a model similar to OAuth used to access user's information by external apps) which will conditionally retrieve only the data intended to be outsourced (for instance paid contents, teaching materials intended to students, and so on) by the data subject.

 However typically a private wiki will be offered within the framework of this platform as a SaaS (Software as a Service) i.e., the private wiki will reside at an address like (4), against a subscription fee, while subjects without the required resources (either in terms of knowledge to autonomously manage a wiki system, or economic to outsource the required skills) can send using some secure channel their confidential data (only intended to authorized people) to the data controller and such data controller will make that information available within terms agreed with the data subject for his/her profit: which is precisely the model adopted by most of Internet services, except that, specifically those "for free", does not pursuit the ultimate benefit of the user.